jagannathBhat/fit-tables/README.md

 ## Constraints

+- Hard Constraints

+   1. Lab subjects should be 3 hours long.
-1. A teacher cannot have more than one subject at the same time.
+   2. A teacher cannot have more than one subject at the same time.
-2. Lab subjects should be 3 hours long.
-3. A subject must be conducted for atleast 4 times a week.
+   3. Minimum limit for a subject to occur in a week is 4.
+Maximum is 5.

+- Soft Constraints

-4. A subject cannot repeat for more than 5 times a week.
+   1. All the faculties must atleast take more than 7 periods a week.
+   2. A faculty must not have 2 consecutive periods for 2 different batches

 ## Population